buu342/buu342.me/blog/projects/markdown/BuuKeeb.md

 If you are interested in checking out the source code and files for this project, everything is available [on GitHub](https://github.com/buu342/BuuKeeb) as usual.

 I would also like to give shout-outs to these folk:
-- [BigBass](https://github.com/bigbass1997) for helping me out with a bunch KiCad questions and reviewing my PCB designs.
+- [BigBass](https://github.com/bigbass1997) for helping me out with a bunch of KiCad questions and reviewing my PCB designs.
-- [Keyboard Atlier Discord community](https://kbatelier.org/) for helping me and doing a keyboard review.
+- [Keyboard Atelier Discord community](https://kbatelier.org/) for helping me and doing a keyboard review.
 Specific shoutouts to Quark, Indeed, Moo, The Great Advisor Xaetral, Sune, and SenseiZé for answering general questions.
 Another big thanks to cadiremar, galile0, Jubakuba, and SenseiZé for the keyboard review.
 - [QMK Discord community](https://discord.gg/qmk) for helping me bugfix.
 Specific shoutout to Drashna Jael're for identifying the LED bug.
 - [OpenRGB Discord community](https://discord.gg/AQwjJPY) for answering some OpenRGB questions.
 Specific shoutout to CalcProgrammer1 for answering my questions.